thruthesky/centerx/README.md

   - Change POINT_POST_CREATE to pointCreatePost and all others with the format.

   - create category fields on createPost, deletePost, ...

+  - @todo if user is banned by the amount of point possession.

 - @doc
   meta function may try to create child meta even if its taxonomy is meta.
 It only happens on testing.